hitmorecode/NFT_preview_card_component/README.md

 ### Continued development

-Using flexbox was not so easy to start with, since I'm still new with this concept.
-I'll be focusing on this subject for the coming challenges.
+Using flexbox and position was not so easy to start with, since I'm still new with these concepts.
+I'll be focusing on these subjects for the coming challenges.

 ### Useful resources